-In the Intermediate Region we will tend to avoid 1-3 double extensions (perfect fourths) by using the thumb.
-The typical 1-3 major thirds and 2-3 tones in this fingerboard region are looked at in the Intermediate Region section.
+In the Intermediate Region we will often avoid 1-3 double-extensions (perfect fourths) by using the thumb.
+The typical 1-3 major thirds and 2-3 wholetones in this fingerboard region are looked at in the Intermediate Region section.

-So on this page, we will be looking at the “bizarre” (but occasionally necessary) 2-4 minor third and 3-4 tone in the Neck Region.
-These are both basically the same extension, in the sense that both are achieved by the one tone stretch between the third and fourth fingers.
-The one-tone-extension between second and third fingers is much more difficult than the 3-4 tone and requires the turning of the hand into a very pronounced “Violin Position” (see Different Extended Hand Postures).
+These “bizarre” extensions are used quite rarely and almost exclusively in the Neck Region.
+They are both basically the same extension, in the sense that both are achieved by the wholetone stretch between the third and fourth fingers.
+Theoretically we might think that the 2-4 minor third could also be done with a wholetone between the second and third fingers but this is not a practical possibility.
+The wholetone extension between the second and third fingers is much more difficult (less ergonomic) than the 3-4 tone and requires the turning of the hand into a very pronounced “Violin Position” (see Different Extended Hand Postures).
 For this reason most cellists almost never use the 2-3 tone in the Neck Region.

-It is however surprising how often we might want to use the 3-4 tone extensions (and its corresponding 2-4 minor third).
-Sometimes no other good fingering options exist, and at other times we will choose it deliberately, especially in legato passages in which we very much want to stay on the same string or avoid an ugly slurred glissando shift.
-The following excerpts, all taken from the Bach Cello Suites, illustrate these situations:
+Even though these extensions (the 3-4 tone and its corresponding 2-4 minor third) are not very common, they are nevertheless very useful, and absolutely necessary in certain fingering circumstances.
+Sometimes no other good fingering options exist, and at other times we will choose them deliberately, especially in legato passages in which we very much want to stay on the same string or avoid an ugly slurred glissando shift.
+The following excerpts, all taken from the Bach Cello Suites, illustrate some of these situations:

-It is also surprising how little tension this extension creates in the hand.
+It is surprising how little tension this extension creates in the hand.
 This lack of tension does however have its drawback: while the hand as a whole remains relaxed, all the strain and effort is carried by the fourth finger, completely alone and unsupported.
-That little “pinky” (4th finger) is our weakest finger, so we have to be very careful not to abuse and overexploit the ease with which it can be stretched out to a tone distance from the third finger.
+That little “pinky” (fourth finger) is our weakest finger, so we have to be very careful not to abuse and overexploit the ease with which it can be stretched out to a wholetone distance from the third finger.

 USING 123 X 4 INSTEAD OF 1 X 234

-Very often we do this extension without realising that we are doing it.
-When we play major thirds between the first and fourth fingers in which we don’t need to play any other notes in between, the hand may be more comfortable if we use the 123 X 4 posture rather than the “normal, traditional” 1 X 234 one.
+Very often we do the 3-4 wholetone extension without realising that we are doing it.
+When we play major thirds between the first and fourth fingers in which we don’t need to play any other notes in between the two outer fingers, the hand may be more comfortable if we use the 123 X 4 posture rather than the “normal, traditional” 1 X 234 one.

 When we are playing in 4th-position-extended-up, we also often use this extension without actually realising it.
 In fourth position, if we want to place the 4th finger a major third above the first, we are unable to use the “Double-Bass Hand Posture” (extended backwards) because the cello’s body blocks the hand (and arm) from continuing up the fingerboard to where it needs to go.
 We are thus obliged either to extend upwards using the “Violin Hand Posture” (extended up from a curled first finger) or to maintain the Double Bass Posture in normal (unextended) 4th position and just reach up with the fourth finger while all the others stay behind.
 Amongst cellists there is such a huge variety of hand sizes shapes and flexibilities that there can be no “rule” stating which postures and fingerings are the easiest for everybody.
 But try the following exercises with the two different fingering choices (either second or third fingers on the F’s) and see which is most comfortable for your hand.